vegelson/vegelson/README.md

   My mission here is to show anyone my projects and, if possible, get a few works with someone or some enterprise
 </p>
 <p>
-  Today im a student of analysis and systems development(ASD).
+  Today im a student of COmputer Cience.
 Right now im mastering my html and css codes, but i will keep focused and study java, javascript, C++, C# and python, too!
 </p>
 <p>
   Thanks for reading this, wanna talk sometime?